About NEPHTC

 Maurine Crouch is a program manager in the Office of Public Health Practice at the Yale School of Public Health.
 She works with the New England Public Health Training Center as the training partner for Connecticut, focused on continuing education for public health professionals.
 Prior to this position, she has worked in COVID response, substance use disorder research, health communication, and nutrition education.
 She received her BA in Anthropology from the University of Virginia and her MPH in Community Health Education from the University of North Carolina at Greensboro.

-Christie is the Student Data Analyst for NEPHTC at the Boston University School of Public Health (BUSPH).
-She is currently pursuing a Master of Public Health degree at BUSPH with concentrations in Epidemiology & Biostatistics and Community Assessment, Program Design, Implementation, and Evaluation.
-Prior to joining BUSPH, Christie worked as a Program Assistant at the University of Southern California with a focus on social and behavioral health determinants and addiction research.
-She holds a Bachelor of Science in Nutritional Science and a Bachelor of Arts in Psychology from UC Berkeley.
+Akanksha Kadam is a Student Data Analyst for NEPHTC at the Boston University School of Public Health (BUSPH).
+She is currently pursuing a Master of Public Health degree at BUSPH with concentrations in Epidemiology & Biostatistics and Health Communication and Promotion.
+Prior to joining BUSPH, Akanksha worked as an analyst for a consultant firm in India, focusing on public safety.
+She holds an Engineering degree in Biotechnology from Manipal University, India.

 Mia is the Student Training Program Assistant for NEPHTC at the Boston University School of Public Health.
 She is currently pursuing a Master of Public Health degree at BUSPH with a functional certificate in Epidemiology & Biostatistics and a context certificate in Maternal and Child Health.
 Mia received her Bachelor of Arts in Health and Society from the University of Vermont in 2022.